When Is The Right Time To Consider Cloud Hosting?

 Recent years have seen considerable reinforcement of existing regulations, including a strengthening of data privacy across US states and international collectives, expansion of transparency rules throughout manufacturing, and crackdowns on ransomware payouts.
 This is to say nothing of the regular updates made to tax law details every year, and having to manually update your systems annually only adds to your Year-End accounting tasks.
 A hosted software environment will ensure your compliance data is updated in the background based on preprogrammed rules that prevent disruption and inaccuracy equally.

-If you are experiencing any one of these signs – or the dozens of other red flags signaling your legacy set up is on its last legs – then it is the right time to consider Secure Cloud Hosting by SWK.
+If you are experiencing any one of these signs – or the dozens of other red flags signaling your legacy set up is on its last legs – then it is the right time to consider Secure Cloud Hosting by SCS.
 Reach out to us to learn more about this comprehensive service, including how we can provide real-time data protection and network support for your hosted environment.

 Contact SCS today to learn about our cloud hosting and support services, and discover how to bring your technology into the future.